George Wright (shortstop): Amateur baseball

-At some times during the war, both Wright brothers played for the venerable Gothams, the second-oldest baseball team after the Knickerbockers.
-According to Ivor-Campbell (1996), George moved from the Gotham juniors to the senior team when he was 15.
-At 17 in 1864, he was the regular catcher.
+At some times during the war, both George and Harry Wright played for the venerable Gothams, the second-oldest baseball team after the Knickerbockers.
+George moved from the Gotham juniors to the senior team when he was 15.
+In 1864, George was their regular catcher at the age of 17.

 Baseball's recovery from the American Civil War was far advanced in greater New York City (always untouched by the military conflict), as the leading clubs played more than 20 National Association of Base Ball Players (NABBP) matches, the Gothams 11.
 George played eight and led the team both in runs, scoring 2.4 times per game, and "hands lost", put out only 2.4 times per game, average being three per player in a 9-inning game.
 In seven matches infielder Harry was fourth in scoring at 2.0 and second behind George in hands lost at 2.6 (Wright 2000: 91).

 For the 1865 season, George was hired by the Philadelphia Cricket Club; that summer he played in five matches for the Olympic Ball Club of that city.
 The Olympic club was the devoted to games in the baseball genus, established in 1833.
 At the December annual meeting, the first in peacetime, NAABP membership tripled, including isolated clubs from as far as Fort Leavenworth, Kansas and Chattanooga, Tennessee.
 Wright returned to the Gothams for baseball; he was 19 and nearing his athletic peak.
 At the same time, Harry Wright moved to Cincinnati for a job at the Union Cricket Club.

 Early in the summer of 1866, Wright moved from catcher for Gotham, which played eight NABBP matches that year, to shortstop for Union, which played 28, the leading number.
-The Union of Morrisania, now in the New York borough of the Bronx, were another charter member of the first Association, but one that moved toward professionalism in the postwar years, as the Gothams did not.
+The Union of Morrisania, located in what is now the Bronx, were another charter member of the first Association, but one that moved toward professionalism in the postwar years, as the Gothams did not.
 In 1867, he joined the Nationals of Washington, D.C., the oldest club in that city, whose approach to professionalism was arranging government jobs, mainly with the Treasury.
 He played second base, shortstop, and pitcher in 29 of the 30 matches fully on record and in those matches led the team both in scoring and hands lost.
 Next year he returned to the Unions for the association's last officially all-amateur season and moved permanently to the shortstop position.
 In 1868, Wright won the Clipper Medal for being the best shortstop in baseball.